syleemrl/CAR/README.md

-# Learning a family of motor skills from a single motion clip
+# Learning a family of motor skills from a single motion clip (refactoring not done)

 ### install